 Determination of Suitability to Interact with Participating Minors.
-Determination of suitability is required, in advance, for certain individuals who may interact with participation minors.
-Upload completed Determination of Suitability for Interaction with Minors Form, available for download on the application page, to demonstrate compliance with this federal award condition.
+Determination of suitability is required, in advance, for certain individuals who may interact with participating minors.
+Upload completed Determination of Suitability Certification Form, available for download on the application page, to demonstrate compliance with this federal award condition.